sallkall/mxxtape/README.md

     3. `npm start`
 4. the web app should start in your browser at `localhost:3000`

+## Login credentials:

+Any other combination will not work

+### As user
+Username: user

+Password: user

+### As admin
+Username: admin

+Password: admin

 ## Operating the app as a user

 ## Operating the app as an admin